Event 1 – Davy Notebooks Project Online Transcribe-a-thon (4 August 2021, on Zoom)

 There were 30 participants in this panel.

-British Society for Eighteenth-Century Studies 51st Annual Conference: Indifference and Engagement (Friday 7 January 2022, 4-6pm, on Zoom)
+British Society for Eighteenth-Century Studies 51st Annual Conference: Indifference and Engagement (Friday 7 January 2022, 4-6pm, online)

 Andrew Lacey | ‘Digitizing Eighteenth-Century Letters and Manuscripts: A Conversation: The Davy Notebooks Project’ |